 So what can you do to not get an STI?
 The BEST way to keep yourself safe, according to the CDC, is to practice Sexual Risk Avoidance.
 In other words don't have any sexual contact with the anus, vagina, or have oral sex while single.
 If you marry, make sure your partner is not infected with an STD by getting tested and remain mutually monogomous (both only having sex with each other).

-If you think that you may have an STI, please read the information below and see your health practioner.
-If you have any questions or concerns, feel free to schedule an appointment at the Hope Clinic where our nurse can give you accurate information and referrals to receive the help you need.
+If you think that you may have an STI, please read the information below and see your health practioner, or schedule an appointment at The Hope Clinic to get tested.
+If you have any questions or concerns our nurse can give you accurate information and referrals to receive the help you need.

 Chlamydia is the most commonly reported STD in the United States and is caused by bacteria.
 Sexually active females 25 years old and younger need testing every year, and if left untreated, can impact a woman’s ability to have children.
 Individuals get chlamydia by having sex with someone who has the infection.
 “Having Sex” means anal, vaginal, or oral sex.